phaubertin/jinue/doc/syscalls/signal-thread.md

 Send a signal to a thread.

-For this operation to succeed, either the signal must be sent to the current thread or the thread descriptor must have the [JINUE_PERM_SIGNAL](../../include/jinue/shared/asm/permissions.h) permission.
+For this operation to succeed, either the signal must be sent to a thread in the current process or the thread descriptor must have the [JINUE_PERM_SIGNAL](../../include/jinue/shared/asm/permissions.h) permission.

 ## Arguments